NormallyNormal/C-Projects/README.md

 # Project Descriptions
 ## Automata
-Conways game of life, in the terminal using ncurses.
+Conway's game of life, in the terminal using ncurses.
 ## Bifurcation
 Renders a logistic map bifurcation diagram as an image.
 ![bifur](https://github.com/user-attachments/assets/9b291851-2453-416c-b0fe-8810082fc7af)